United Nations Human Rights Council: Structure

 The members of the General Assembly elect the members who occupy 47 seats of the Human Rights Council.
 The term of each seat is three years, and no member may occupy a seat for more than two consecutive terms.
-The previous CHR had a membership of 53 elected by the Economic and Social Council (ECOSOC) through a majority of those present and voting.
+The previous CHR had a membership of 53 countries elected by the Economic and Social Council (ECOSOC) through a majority of those present and voting.

 Sessions

 The UNHRC holds regular sessions three times a year, in March, June, and September.
 The UNHRC can decide at any time to hold a special session to address human rights violations and emergencies, at the request of one-third of the member states.
-As of November 2023, there have been 28 special sessions.
+As of November 2023, there had been 36 special sessions.

 Members

 The Council consists of 47 members, elected yearly by the General Assembly for staggered three-year terms.
 Members are selected via the basis of equitable geographic rotation using the United Nations regional grouping system.
 Members are eligible for re-election for one additional term, after which they must relinquish their seat.
+United Nations member states outside the Council serve as observer states.

 The seats are distributed along the following lines: